BlockChainIdentityVault/confirm-iOS-SDK/README.md

 #### Return value
 The `ConfirmSession` object returned can be used at any time prior to the `onSuccess` or `onError` blocks get called to cancel the transaction.

-This can simply be done by a standard

 ```obj-c
 - (IBAction)didTapCancelButton:(UIButton*)sender